Schedule & Curriculum

 The first phase deals with the novel as a whole with craft lessons and discussions on the macro-level.
 Each class meeting includes a craft lesson on subjects such as characterization, novel structure, point of view choices, narrative distance, subtext, setting, and style; a writing or planning exercise; and the workshop of one student novel.
 Writers meet with the instructor for an hour in the week following their novel workshop to review feedback and for another hour between phase one and two to present a short craft essay on a novel and craft element of their choice, as assigned early in phase one.
 During this second meeting, writers will also begin to create a revision plan to help them determine their writing process and submissions during the second phase.

 The second phase narrows its focus onto chapters and scenes.
-Students examine a common novel in classroom discussions and receive craft lectures on topics important to chapters and scenes such as pacing, conflict, pulse, and turning points, etc. Each writer workshops up to the thirty pages three times during this phase.
-We will also spend one class period mid-phase to “write together” in an intensive three-hour writing session and to allow time for further revision questions and concerns.
-In the final five weeks, we turn our focus to the even finer issues of paragraph and sentence style, essentially “paring our fingernails,” with each writer submitting a single five-page section for close editing demonstrations.
-Students meet individually with their instructor for one-hour following each of their three workshop submissions to review workshop feedback, share additional new writing, and further revise and refine their novel revision plans and outlines.
-An additional hour of meeting time will be made available to each student by request.
+Students examine a common novel in classroom discussions and receive craft lectures on topics important to chapters and scenes such as pacing, conflict, pulse, and turning points, etc. Each writer workshops up to one hundred pages two times during this phase.
+Students meet individually with their instructor for an hour following each of their workshop submissions to review workshop feedback, share additional new writing, and further revise and refine their novel revision plans and outlines.
+An additional hour of one-on-one discussion and feedback with the instructor will follow the phrase in December to ensure that the student is on a firm path toward the book-length revision due in Phase Three.
+Further meetings can also be made by request.

 Phase Three repeats the format of Phase One with writers submitting a full revision of their novel for a single workshop session.
+In the first weeks, we also turn our focus to the finer issues of paragraph and sentence style, essentially “paring our fingernails,” with each writer submitting a small section for close editing.
 Additional class time includes lectures and practice in writing queries, performing public readings, and refining how to engage with agents and editors.
 This phase also includes visits from experts in the field, including agents, editors, publicists, and publishers.
 Students meet individually with the instructor for one-hour following their workshop sessions.
-In addition, students will submit their novels to an established writer, as selected with the help of the instructor, for a “second read” of their revised manuscript, with written commentary and an additional hour of face-to-face, phone or Skype meetings.
+In addition, students will submit their novels to an established writer, as selected with the help of the instructor, for a “second read” of their revised manuscript, with written commentary and an additional hour of face-to-face, phone or online meetings.

 Post-Muse Final Classroom and Individual Meetings: Dates TBD